Piñatex: In manufactured goods

 Piñatex has been used in the manufacture of products such as bags, shoes, wallets, watch bands, and seat covers, and is being further developed for use in clothing.
 Products have been produced by designer Ally Capellino, LIAN & LIV, Time IV Change, ROMBAUT, and Nae; prototypes have been created by Puma and Camper.
 Bourgeois Boheme, a vegan footwear label, uses Piñatex in their sandals.

 Recognition

 In 2016, Piñatex won the Arts Foundation UK award for Material Innovation and in 2015 Dr Hijosa was finalists of the Cartier Women's Initiative Awards.
 Piñatex is a PETA-certified vegan fashion label.

-Piñatex was highlighted in L.J.M.
-Owen's book, Egyptian Enigma.
-It was the featured fabric on a journal gifted to the main character, Dr. Elizabeth Pimms, by her sister Sam Pimms, an ardent vegetarian.